wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme_withTSIP.md

 You would need updating section settings depending on either TSIP version use.
 ```

-app_RenesasRx01.x in ELF is gnerated under HardwareDebug.
-You can derive bair binary file
+app_RenesasRx01.x in ELF is generated under HardwareDebug.
+You can derive the binary file
 (app_RenesasRx01.bin) by rx-elf-objcopy.exe command as follows. -R are for eliminate unnecessary
-secrions.
+sections.

 ```
 $ rx-elf-objcopy.exe -O binary\